vipulroxx/Point-Of-Sales/README.md

 # Lab 9

 Your lab 9 repository should include all you relevant files (and folders) from lab 8.
-In other words I should be able to clone the repository, run your server, and test your results without any extra steps.
+In other words I should be able to clone the repository, run your server, and test your results without any extra steps other than copying in `credentials.json`.
+Be certain that the user `testy_pete@146.57.%` has the appropriate privileges to execute all of the SQL commands used by your code.

 Now it is it time to finish off this register project.
 As you implement the functionality below, remember that your primary mode of interaction is through your REST interface.